 I am an undergraduate student from the University of St Andrews majoring in International Relations (BA International Hons.).
-With a keen interest in marketing and design, I approached Elastic for the opportunity to get a feel for what they do and to attempt to use my skills to better understand modern marketing.
-Working closely with Alex, and drawing on the skills and knowledge of the team, I embarked on a research project to chart the role of marketing in the modern business environment.
+With a keen interest in marketing and design, I approached Elastic, in Edinburgh, for the opportunity to get a feel for what they do and to attempt to use my skills to better understand modern marketing.
+Working closely with Alex, and drawing on the skills and knowledge of the team, I embarked on a research project to chart the role of marketing and branding in the modern business environment.
 This 6 part, weekly blog series is the result:

 Why is this?
 They are not remembered in the mind of the public for their successful production techniques or even due to their new products– Coca-cola as a drink has barely changed since the removal of cocaine in 1903.
 No, they are remembered, almost exclusively, as innovative and important ‘brands’.
 Marketing an innovative ‘brand’ through design is integral– as can be seen by the clean-cut and efficient design aspirations of Apple.
 A company being able to market and sell a design image, even a way of life, to a customer has proved invaluable for business success and has led to the global boom in branded marketing through the 20th century.

 It is very difficult to deny the ‘power of brand’ as a mainstay of success in almost all consumer companies.
 As the heady heights of the brands mentioned above continue to rise, marketers and businesses are changing to allow creativity to be interwoven into the business world.
 This blog series shall chart the role of marketing in business, with a view to showing that it can be noted as an investment into the future successes of a company rather than merely being a cost of production.
 However, to succinctly show this role, marketing has to play by the rules of mainstream business– which means focussing on measurement and quantification, an issue which shall also be discussed in this essay.